 All financial aid awards are subject to change.
 A change may be due to, among other reasons, a change of the student's enrollment status including withdrawal, non-attendance, or dismissal from the College; housing status; educational cost; or inclusion of additional financial aid from any source.
-Students are obligated to notify the Office of Financial Aid of any educational funding that is not listed on their award notice.
-The inclusion of such aid could cause a current financial aid award to be revised.
+Students must notify the Office of Financial Aid of any educational funding not listed on their award offer.
+The inclusion of such aid could cause the current financial aid award to be revised.